Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-The existing proposals in this direction are essentially some more elaborated versions of the Swiss procedure that we presented in Section~1.1.
+The existing proposals in this direction are essentially some more elaborated versions of the Swiss procedures that we presented in Section~\ref{ssec:Swiss-procedure}.

-One of them is the \system{Preference Approval Voting} \sigles{PAV} procedure that was put forward in 2008 by Steven Brams and Remzi Sanver \cite{brams-sanver:2009,brams}.
-When more than two options are approved by a majority, this procedure restricts the attention to these options and the preferential information about them is used to single out, if possible, their Condorcet winner; if this is not possible, then other rules are applied that make further use of the approval scores.
+One of them is the \system{Preference-Approval Voting} \sigles{PAV} procedure that was put forward by Steven Brams and Remzi Sanver (\citeyear{brams-sanver:2009}; see also \citealt{brams}).
+When two or more options are approved by a majority, this procedure restricts the attention to these options and the preferential information about them is used to single out, if possible, their Condorcet winner; if this is not possible, then all options in their so-called top cycle are considered and their approval winner is chosen.
+(For a given subset $S$ of options ---here we are considering the majority-approved ones--- its top cycle is the minimal $X\subseteq S$ such that every $x\in X$ beats any $y\in S\setminus X$ in the sense that a majority of voters prefer $x$ to $y$; see for instance \citealt[\S\,{3.3} and 3.5]{brill:2016}).

-A simpler possibility is the \system{Approval Voting with a Runoff} \sigles{AVR}, considered in 2010 by Remzi Sanver~\cite{sanver:2010}.
+A simpler possibility is the \system{Approval Voting with a Runoff} \sigles{AVR}, considered by Remzi Sanver~(\citeyear{sanver:2010}).
 Here, the preferences are used only to compare between the two most approved options.

-Anyway, in the case of~(\ref{eq:ex4e}) both these procedures keep choosing~$a$, like the Swiss procedure, against the view expressed in Sections~1.3 and~1.4 that an overwhelming approval for an option should prevail over a slightly majoritarian preference for another.
+Anyway, in the case of~(\ref{eq:ex4e}) both these procedures keep choosing~$a$ for arbitrarily small $\epsilon> 0$, like the Swiss procedures, against the view expressed in Sections~\ref{ssec:should-a-small} and~\ref{ssec:Condorcet-last-views} that an overwhelming approval for an option should prevail over a slightly majoritarian preference for another.